Antipatris: Antipatris

+In 363, the city was badly damaged by an earthquake.
 Only one of the early bishops of the Christian bishopric of Antipatris, a suffragan of Caesarea, is mentioned by name in extant documentation: Polychronius, who was present both at the Robber Council of Ephesus in 449 and the Council of Chalcedon in 451.
 No longer a residential bishopric, Antipatris is today listed by the Catholic Church as a titular see.

-In 363, the city was badly damaged by an earthquake.
+On 27 April 750, the Abbasid general Abd Allah ibn Ali, uncle of Caliph al-Saffah (r.
+750–754), marched to Antipatris ('Abu Futrus').
+There, he summoned around eighty members of the Umayyad dynasty, whom the Abbasids had toppled earlier that year, with promises of fair surrender terms, only to have them massacred.

 Ottoman Ras al-Ayn

 Ottoman records indicate that a Mamluk fortress may have stood on the site.
 However, the Ottoman fortress was built following the publication of a firman in AD 1573 (981 H.):"You have sent a letter and have reported that four walls of the fortress Ras al-Ayn have been built, [..]
 I have commanded that when [this firman] arrives you shall [..have built] the above mentioned rooms and mosque with its minaret and have the guards remove the earth outside and clean and tidy [the place].

 The Turkish name of the place and fortress, pınar başı, means "fountain-head" or simply "head of the springs", much like the Arabic and Hebrew names (Ras al-Ayin and Rosh ha-Ayin, "head of the springs").
 Pronounced by Arabic-speakers, it became "Binar Bashi" (Arabic has no "p").

 The fortress was built to protect a vulnerable stretch of the Cairo-Damascus highway (the Via Maris), and was provided with 100 horsemen and 30 foot soldiers.
 The fortress was also supposed to supply soldiers to protect the hajj route.
 The fortress is a massive rectangular enclosure with four corner towers and a gate at the centre of the west side.
 The south-west tower is octagonal, while the three other towers have a square ground plan.

 It appeared named Chateau de Ras el Ain on the map that Pierre Jacotin compiled in 1799.

 The Arab peasants deserted the village in the 1920s.